Shaking-Hands-Overseas/Arduino-Serial-COM/README.md

-# SHAKING HANDS OVERSEAS DRIVERArduino-Serial-COM
+# SHAKING HANDS OVERSEAS DRIVER
 This is the improved version of the Serial Receiver and Serial Sender, merging them together into a singe project.

 ## Overview: